 As a postgraduate, J.K.
 Rowling worked at the London office of Amnesty International, doing research into human rights abuses in Francophone Africa.

 J.K.
 Rowling was Patron of the Multiple Sclerosis Society of Scotland for nine years.
 Her support included planning and hosting fundraising events, lobbying, and raising awareness of the disease, as well as contributing significant funds for research in Scotland.
 She stepped down as Patron of the charity in 2009 but continues to fund MS research directly through the Anne Rowling Regenerative Neurology Clinic.

 J.K.
-Rowling has supported Comic Relief, for which she has written two short books which appear as the titles of Harry Potter’s school books with the novels; The Maggie's Centres for Cancer Care, of which she was a Patron for several years; and Médecins Sans Frontières/Doctors Without Borders, in aid of which she performed in an event with authors Stephen King and John Irving in New York in 2006, and contributed to a book in aid of the charity, Dear Me: More Letters to My 16-year old Self, in 2011.
+Rowling has supported Comic Relief, for which she has written two short books that appear as titles of two of Harry Potter'schoolbooksks withing the novels, Maggie's Centres, of which she was a Patron for several years, and Médecins Sans Frontières/Doctors Without Borders, in aid of which she performed in an event with authors Stephen King and John Irving in New York in 2006.
+She also contributed to a book in aid of the Elton John AIDS Foundation, Dear Me: More Letters to My Sixteen-Year-Old Self, in 2011.

 You can write to J.K.
 Rowling at the following address:

 C/O Bloomsbury Publishing PLC